 - Dominaria itself spent some time as a Death World during the Time Spiral block.
 The multiple disasters and near-apocalypses the plane had experienced (including, among other things, the Rathi overlay) had destabilized the fabric of reality itself in this plane.
 Numerous "rifts" appeared, creating highly unpredictable magical phenomena, bringing in strange creatures from other times (and even other timelines), and draining mana from the plane, ultimately threatening to destroy it—and, since Dominaria is the central plane of the Multiverse, all other planes as well.

 - Things really went to pot for humanity in Innistrad — a plane that embodies Hammer Horror — when their guardian angel Avacyn went missing.
 The werewolves, vampires, demons, zombies, and other supernatural nasties pushed humans to the brink of extinction.
 Things got better once Avacyn returned.
 As in humans actually have a fighting chance of not going extinct in a generation or two.
+Then it got worse when Avacyn decided humans needed to die.
+Then it got even worse after Avacyn died, paving the way for Emrakul the last and strongest of the Eldrazi Titans.
+Emrakul promptly got started on turning Innistrad's entire population into Mix-and-Match Critters by forcibly merging them with whatever happened to be near them.
+This essentially turned Innistrad into a Fate Worse than Death World.

 - Sarpadia from the Fallen Empires set became a Death Continent for anything that wasn't a Thrull or a Thallid after those two races turned against their masters and conquered the whole damn continent.
 Even the Phyrexians couldn't handle the place.
 They fled the continent after the Thrulls curbstomped them and dreaded the possibility of Thrulls somehow invading the greater Multiverse.